wmcginty/Shifty/README.md

 ## Key Concepts
 * `TransitionRespondable` - A protocol representing any object that can respond to various callbacks from the transition animator throughout it's lifecycle.
-* `Shiftable` - Encapsulates a target state for a shifting view, in both the source and the destination.
+* `State` - Encapsulates a target state for a shifting view, in both the source and the destination.
-* `FrameShiftTransitionable` - A protocol representing any object (usually a UIViewController) that can vend `Shiftable` objects to the animator.
+* `ShiftTransitionable` - A protocol representing any object (usually a UIViewController) that can vend `State` objects to the animator.
-* `ShiftAnimator` - The animator object that manages the matching and coordinating of `Shiftable` objects between the source and destination.
+* `ShiftAnimator` - The animator object that manages the matching and coordinating of `State` objects between the source and destination.

 ## Usage
 ### TransitionRespondable